-Dog owners now have at least seven choices for treating and preventing paralysis ticks on dogs.
+Dog owners now have at least eight choices for treating and preventing paralysis ticks on dogs.
 The following represents my personal opinion on which ones are better.

 Click here to find out more about ticks and whether you need tick prevention.
 However, the best way to know if you live in a tick area is to ask your local vet!